Ajdovščina: Geography and climate

 The Hubelj River is the dividing line between the two largest parts of Ajdovščina, locally known as Šturje and Ajdovščina.
 During the pre-World War I years the river was also the border between the Austrian lands of Gorizia and Gradisca and Carniola.

 The climate is Mediterranean (minimum temperature in winter -1 °C, maximum 17 °C; in the summer time maximum temperature 39 °C, minimum 20 °C. The town is located around 25 km from the Adriatic Sea.

 Landmarks

 Churches

 The parish church in Ajdovščina is dedicated to John the Baptist and belongs to the Diocese of Koper.
 It is built on the site of a Roman cemetery.
 Its interior was painted by the local Baroque painter Anton Čebej.
-A second parish within the urban area of Ajdovščina is the Parish of Šturje, with the parish church dedicated to Saint George.
+A second parish within the urban area of Ajdovščina is the Parish of Šturje, with the parish church dedicated to Saint George and another church dedicated to Saint Lawrence.
 The church in the hamlet of Fužine north of the main town, dedicated to Saint Anthony of Padua, also belongs to this parish.